-The Compensation Committee shall consist of at least three members of the Board, each of whom is an “independent director” as defined in the Corporation’s Governance Policies and as required for Compensation Committee members by the New York Stock Exchange and the rules and regulations of the SEC.
-At least two members of the Compensation Committee shall also qualify as “outside directors” within the meaning of Internal Revenue Code Section 162(m) and as “non-employee directors” within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+The Compensation Committee shall consist of at least three members of the Board, each of whom is an “independent director” as defined in the Corporation’s Governance Policies and as required for Compensation Committee members by the New York Stock Exchange.
+At least two members of the Compensation Committee shall also qualify as “non-employee directors” within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).

 The members of the Compensation Committee shall be appointed by the Board and shall continue to act until their successors are appointed.
 Members shall be subject to removal at any time by the Board.
-In deciding whom to appoint, the Board shall take into consideration each potential member’s experience and background, including any specialized knowledge in the areas of executive compensation, employee benefits, and labor and employment law.
-In addition, in affirmatively determining the independence of any director who will serve on the Compensation Committee, the Board must consider all factors specifically relevant to determining whether a director has a relationship to the Corporation which is material to that director’s ability to be independent from management in connection with the duties of a Compensation Committee member, including, but not limited to:
+In deciding whom to appoint, the Board may take into consideration each potential member’s experience and background, including any specialized knowledge in the areas of executive compensation, employee benefits, and labor and employment law.

 The Compensation Committee shall meet as often as necessary to carry out its responsibilities, including at least one time per year in executive session without management.

-The Compensation Committee may delegate any of its duties to a subcommittee comprising one or more members of the Compensation Committee; provided however, that no delegation will cause any award intended to qualify for the following to fail to so qualify: (i) an exempt award pursuant to Rule 16b-3 promulgated under the Exchange Act or (ii) a qualified performance-based award under Internal Revenue Code Section 162(m).
+The Compensation Committee may delegate any of its duties to a subcommittee comprising one or more members of the Compensation Committee; provided however, that no delegation will cause any award intended to qualify as an exempt award pursuant to Rule 16b-3 promulgated under the Exchange Act to fail to so qualify.